Better process and results

 Other dates: 13 - 14 February, 2020 (Deadline registration 10th January, 2020)

-Topic: Facilitating participatory video storytelling
+Topic: Facilitating participatory video storytelling for monitoring and evaluation

 Number: 6 - 12 participants